 Unpredictable British weather means you’re often switching between window wipers and sunglasses, so it’s crucial you keep a spare pair in the glove compartment.
 If you’re caught out by low sunshine it can be extremely difficult to see the road, even with the visor.

 Keeping a small amount of loose change in your car can be extremely helpful.
-While many larger car parks across the UK give drivers the opportunity to pay over the phone, smaller car parks in towns and villages might not.
+While many larger car parks across the UK allow drivers to pay over the phone, smaller car parks in towns and villages might not.
 Keep a stash of loose change in your glove compartment and refrain from keeping it in plain sight.